201li220/ProjetMLA/main/README.md

 main/modified_transformers/models/bert/BERTAdapter_V1.py

 - Results:
-File that contains different results wich obtains during our experimentation
+File that contains different results we obtained during our experimentation
 # Installation
 To use this project, follow these steps: